'It's Bizarre': Southern Minnesota Ghost Town Still Attracting Summer Visitors

 “I think that’s kind of cool.
 It’s bizarre,” said 11-year-old Jacksyn Fromm.

 One-hundred-and-seventy years of history.
-Not bad for a town that hasn’t had a single inhabitant in more than a century.MORE NEWS: Driver Hurt After Fiery Crash On I-94 In St. Paul
+Not bad for a town that hasn’t had a single inhabitant in more than a century.MORE NEWS: Next Weather: Dry, Mild Thursday Before Top 10 Weather Day On Friday

 Thomas Meighen once ran for governor of Minnesota.
 The general public can tour Forestville from Memorial Day weekend through the end of October.